Chart Color Schemes

 The educational profile of Surfers Paradise exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Surfers Paradise is significantly higher than broader benchmarks.
-Among residents aged 15 and above, 32.3% hold university qualifications, compared to 20.6% in the rest of Queensland and 25.4% in the SA4 region.
-This gives the area a substantial educational advantage.
-Bachelor degrees are most common at 22.6%, followed by postgraduate qualifications (7.2%) and graduate diplomas (2.5%).
+Educational attainment in Surfers Paradise is notably high, with 32.3% of residents aged 15 years and over holding university qualifications, compared to 20.6% in the rest of Queensland and 25.4% in the SA4 region.
+This significant educational advantage indicates strong potential for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 22.6%, followed by postgraduate qualifications (7.2%) and graduate diplomas (2.5%).
+Trade and technical skills are also prominent, with 37.2% of residents aged 15 years and over holding vocational credentials – advanced diplomas (15.1%) and certificates (22.1%).

 Frequently Asked Questions - Education